mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Value:** 3,000 gp

 **Description:**
-A cloak of mottled greys and dark greens that seems to shift patterns to match surroundings.
+A cloak of mottled grays and dark greens that seems to shift patterns to match surroundings.
 Woven from shadowsilk by elven artisans of the Silverleaf Enclaves.
 Nearly silent when moving.

 **Lore:**
 Created by Silverleaf rangers for covert missions.
 The original was a gift to a Goldshore spy 400 years ago, lost when Goldshore Manor sank.
 Recovered from the Shadow Vault.